SyberiaK/sl10n/README.md

 ```

 You may probably think "Sounds pretty simple" and you'd be right.
-This approach is pretty common (e.g., Minecraft mods use it).
+This approach is pretty common (even Minecraft uses it).

 But it's really error-prone.
 You can easily make a typo or refer to a different key with similar name.